EXPLAINER: How much will the rain help California’s drought?

 “What we’ve got so far puts us in good shape, probably for at least the next year,” according to Alan Haynes, the hydrologist in charge of the California Nevada River Forecast Center.

-So far, this is also one of the best years in decades for snowpack accumulation, according to state officials.
 Snowpack is its own type of reservoir, storing moisture that ideally melts slowly into reservoirs, supplying residents with water during the drier months of summer and fall.
-Besides rain, the storms have dumped snow that has contributed to snowpack totals that are more than double the average for this time of year.
+But now that snowpack often melts too quickly and reservoirs aren’t able to capture enough of it.

+“The California system was built for a climate we don’t have any more,” said Laura Feinstein, who leads work on climate resilience and environment at SPUR, a public policy nonprofit.

 WHERE COULD THE STORMS FALL SHORT?